intelliants/subrion/templates/kickstart/README.md

 ```
 To install all necessary node modules.

+#### BrowserSync
-Before running `dev` task, be sure to change local proxy config in **package.json** file for BrowserSync to work properly.
+Before running `dev` task, be sure to copy **config.sample.json** and rename it to **config.json**.
+Then change server config in **config.json** file for BrowserSync to work properly.
+Otherwise BrowserSync won't work.

 ### Tasks

 ```
 gulp dev
 ```
 Starts BrowserSync and watches for LESS files.
-Compiles LESS with SourceMaps.
+Optimizes images and compiles LESS with SourceMaps.

 ```
 gulp build